HTTP relay service for forwarding encrypted AuthTokens during Pubky authentication flows.

 pubkyauth:///?relay=...&secret=...&caps=... - Ring scans QR, signs AuthToken, encrypts it with

-client_secret - Ring POSTs encrypted blob to the relay channel
+client_secret - Ring POSTs encrypted blob to the relay inbox

 The relay only ever sees encrypted blobs — it cannot capture valid auth tokens.